subsquid-labs/squid-ink-template/README.md

 ```
 See [docs on database migrations](https://docs.subsquid.io/basics/db-migrations) for more details.

-### 4. Import ABI contract and generate interfaces to decode events
+### 4. Import the contract ABI and generate interfaces to decode events

 It is necessary to import the respective ABI definition to decode WASM logs.
 For this template we used standard ERC20 interface, see [`abi/erc20.json`](abi/erc20.json).